NordicPlayground/nrf51-ble-app-lbs/README.md

 nrf51-ble-app-lbs
 ==================

-This is the accompanying code for the application note nAN-36: "Creating Bluetooth Low Energy Applications Using nRF51822".
-It is an implemtation of a simple application that shows a custom service with two characteristics; one for a button and one for a LED.
-The button characteristic will send a notification on each toggle of a button, while the LED characteristic can be used to control an on-board LED.
+This is the accompanying code for the application note nAN-36: "Creating Bluetooth Low Energy Applications Using nRF51822", but modified to show data throughput.
+It was originally an implemtation of a simple application that shows a custom service with two characteristics; one for a button and one for a LED.
+In this variant, the button characteristic have however been changed to a data characteristic.
+When BUTTON_1 is pressed, it will start sending 20 byte notifications as fast as possible, until the button is pressed a second time.

 Requirements
 ------------